 Just like any other profession, the role of a paramedic comes with certain challenges.
 Many people ask me “how physically demanding is being a paramedic?” and some people (quite frankly), don’t like my response when I tell them that it’s a highly demanding and physical role.
 But, generally the sense of fulfilment that comes with the job provides comfort and security regardless of the challenges.
 If you’ve decided to become a paramedic, you’ve chosen a worthy cause.
 Typically, the paramedics enjoy what they do, helping to save lives and giving hope to hopeless situations.

 At any accident or emergency scene, the paramedics are usually the first healthcare professionals to arrive.
 They are the senior ambulance service experts at any emergency.
 A paramedic is usually one of the two-person ambulance crew, with the second crew member serving as ambulance assistance.
 At the scene of an accident or other forms of health-related emergency, a paramedic will assess the situation and determine the appropriate treatment to be given to the victim prior to getting to the hospital.
 Any decision has to be taken quickly and in a calculative manner.
-Therefore, a paramedic must be well trained, and possessing special skills and characteristics which have been outlined in our previous article.
+Therefore, a paramedic must be well trained and possessing special skills and characteristics which have been outlined in our previous article.

 In the course of discharging their duty, paramedics do not only handle patients, but also have to deal with members of the public or relatives of the patient.
 This can be quite challenging as some of these people may behave in certain unruly manners .
 Some of the people present on the scene of emergency could be drunk or violent, while others may show uncontrollable outbursts of emotion.
 The paramedics have to deal with all these situations and bring calmness along with the policemen in the course of discharging their duties.
 Indeed, the job of a paramedic is physically demanding, whether in the aspect of trying to revive patients or dealing with a third party.